codingis4noobs2/aelfGPT/README.md

-Here's a detailed README file for **AelfGPT**.
-This version includes setup instructions, feature descriptions, and information about the deployment and usage of the application.

----

 # AelfGPT

 AelfGPT is a powerful tool designed to enhance the development experience for Aelf blockchain developers.
 This application integrates advanced AI technologies to offer intelligent code debugging, code generation, and blockchain exploration functionalities.